marcinofulus/iCSEbook1/iCSE4school_en/source/why_Sage.rst

 #.
 WIDE: The system should be based on popular and open language
    wide-ranging programming.

-   Wide-ranging programming languages ​​can be used make computer games as well as scientific applications or education.
+   Wide-ranging programming languages can be used make computer games as well as scientific applications or education.
 On the other hand, there are many so-called `domain-specific languages
    <https://en.wikipedia.org/wiki/Domain-specific_language>`_ created
    for a single application.
 Such languages do a great job, but they are not good at all other tasks.
 An example is the Matlab language, which despite its own popularity is not the solution adopted in teaching computer science.
-Languages ​​like Python allow practically perform all tasks which are specific to Matlab, but their specificity allows admit them to teach computer science (see `<https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html>`_).
+Languages like Python allow practically perform all tasks which are specific to Matlab, but their specificity allows admit them to teach computer science (see `<https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html>`_).
 Important feature of the system is avoiding `vendor lock-in
    <https://en.wikipedia.org/wiki/Vendor_lock-in>`_, which is often
    the case when using domain specyfic languages.